Recommendations & Conclusions

 Some observers have called for the development of certain types of AI models and tools to be paused, allowing global regulatory and governance frameworks to catch up.
 We are unconvinced that such a pause is deliverable.
 When AI leaders say that new regulation is essential, their calls cannot responsibly be …

-Government response.
 The government agreed a governance regime for AI is vital and highlighted its March 2023 White Paper outlining a principles-based approach using existing regulators.
-It stated it will not rush to new legislation but will update its approach through its …
+It stated it will not rush to new legislation but will update its approach through its response to the White Paper …

 Department for Science, Innovation and Technology